Introduction to Scrivener: A Better Way to Organise Your Writing

 Her poetry has been published in Meanjin, Voiceworks, Cordite, and Stilts Journal, among many others.
 Madeleine tutors in poetry at the University of Queensland, where she is also completing a Masters degree focusing on poetry and the environment.

-Queensland Poetry Festival is delighted to extend an exclusive 10% discount code on its 2021 online poetry workshop series to attendees of the Boonah Writers Festival.
+Queensland Poetry is delighted to extend an exclusive 10% discount code on its 2021 online poetry workshop series to attendees of the Boonah Writers Festival.
 This year’s workshops will be announced (and open for bookings) in March, and will be delivered via Zoom – the discount code will be made avaiable when you register.

 In this presentation, Ms Bennett will share her experience in writing and the ground rules of building a powerful story, exploring some of the fundamentals, the importance of a story arc, storyline and plot.
 How to develop a point of difference in the story and making every word count, Ms Bennett will offer valuable suggestions for working with an illustrator to create a page turner.